Vinylwalk3r/JDownloader-2-Dark-Theme/README.md

 ## Versions
 * JDownloaderDarkOnly - Contains Only the dark theme.
 No other custom settings included
 * JDownloaderDarkCustomToolbars - Same as DarkOnly, only adding a some more organized toolbars (I think they are atleast, but customize away to your prefs!)
+* JDownloaderDefault - What it says, all default values, as if a new install

 ## Installation
 1. Go to "File -> Backup -> Restore Settings" !!!This step WILL clear ALL custom settings you may have, so backup those!!!
 (Thanks to  [Chya66](https://www.reddit.com/user/Chya66 "Chya66's Reddit") for pointing this out)